MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ### To view how-to guides

-1.Select View how-to guides from the Teams Toolkit task pane under Development section.The how-to guides menu appears.
+1. Select View how-to guides from the Teams Toolkit task pane under Development section.The how-to guides menu appears.

-2.Select the type of how-to guide that you want to view.
+2. Select the type of how-to guide that you want to view.

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/view-how-to-guides.png" alt-text="Screenshot showing the how-to guides menu options.":::

     * Select any one of the Teams app scenario guides to view the guide to develop an app for a common app scenario, such as sending notifications using a bot or embedding a dashboard tab in a Teams app.

     * Select any one of the Teams app development guides to view a guide that helps in app development.
 It includes guide for adding single sign-on experience to your app or connecting to an existing third-party APIs.

 ::: zone-end

 ::: zone pivot="visual-studio"